“Passion for your house has consumed me, and the insults of those who insult you have fallen on me.”

 John 2:17 (NLT)

-When we speak of someone being passionate about something, two attributes readily come to mind: Enthusiasm and Commitment.
+When we speak of someone being zealous about something, two attributes readily come to mind: Enthusiasm and Commitment.
 We will discuss both attributes in light of our spiritual devotion.

 Enthusiasm is basically strong excitement about something.
 We are often taught that our devotion to God should be a ‘delightful duty’.
 This means we must do it and we must be excited about doing it.